open5e/open5e/source/monsters/tome-of-beasts/A/nihileth-aboleth/nihilith.rst

 cannot use the same effect two rounds in a row.

 * Void absorbance.
-A nihileth can pull the life force from those it has converted to a :ref:`tob:nihilethic-zombie` to replenish its own life.
+A nihileth can pull the life force from those it has converted to :ref:`nihilethic zombies <tob:nihilethic-zombie>` to replenish its own life.
   This takes 18 (6d6) hit points from zombies within 30 feet of the nihileth, spread evenly between the zombies, and healing the nihileth.
 If a zombie reaches 0 hit points from this action,